 It's unsurprising that elegant restaurant Cinco earned a Michelin star within a year of opening – master chef Paco Pérez has already racked up four of the accolades.
 A Catalan by birth, this is Pérez’s first culinary outpost away from Spanish shores; seafood is plucked from the waters of Cap de Creus, near the chef’s Miramar restaurant.
 Expect to be treated to culinary fireworks: foie-ice powder and the ilk.
 A nine-course feast showcases the kitchen's full range of culinary knowhow.
 For those times when foams and jus won’t do, there’s the more low-key Casual, which serves elegant Mediterranean comfort food and tapas.

 Das Stue means 'living room' in Danish – nowhere is this more apparent than in the cosy bar, which connects to a petite terrace that happens to back on to the ostrich area of Berlin zoo.
 On Friday there's live music, and Saturday nights DJs spin a slick selection of tunes.

 Food is served in Cinco from 6.30pm until 10pm Wednesday–Saturday.
 A tapas selection is on offer in the bar until 11pm.
 Begin the day with breakfast from 6.30am to 11am during the week (until noon on weekends).

 Order items from the restaurant menus around the clock, but expect a limited selection from 11pm.

-You’re right at the heart of Berlin: Das Stue sits in the peaceful Embassy quarter, a few minutes’ walk from the Tiergarten and the zoo, both of which it overlooks.
+You’re right at the heart of Berlin: Das Stue sits in the peaceful Embassy quarter and is right next to the zoo, which guests can access through the hotel's private entrance.

 Berlin Tegel airport is nine kilometers (a 20-minute drive) from the hotel; Berlin Schönefeld is 40km and a 45-minute car ride away (www.berlin-airport.de).